hedyhli/site/content/_index.md

 ## Guestbook

-Thanks for stopping by!
-You can leave a note by signing my guestbook.
+Like what you see?
+Leave a public note by signing my guestbook.
+Write a message for both the curator of this web garden, and the next visitor like you 💜

 {{< guestbook >}}